pachasaheb/InsuranceLabRepo/README.md

 		re-ordered.
 	5.Target Date: The date that the client is hoping to have the feature.
 		•Target Date [Date type] field displays a calendar (User can select date in the calendar).
-		•User can only select feature dates and past dates cannot be selected.
+		•User can only select future dates and past dates cannot be selected.
 		•Target Date is a mandatory field.
 	6.Product Area: A selection list of product areas (use 'Policies', 'Billing', 'Claims', 'Reports') •Product Area [String Type] field display list of four options 'Policies', 'Billing', 'Claims', 'Reports' (using